MousaNageh/guestbook/README.md

 # guestbook
-### this app does not use any framework or MVC ,it's core PHP  logout
+### this app does not use any framework or MVC ,it's core PHP
 in this app you can create messages , edit messages and delete messages users else can reply on your messages
 ## database